Sulphite05/MyAwesomeNamerApp/README.md

 # My Awesome Namer App

-Restarting my journey in Flutter from the very basics to abslute advanced.
+Restarting my journey in Flutter from the very basics to absolute advanced.
 This is my first official flutter project.

 ## Getting Started